AdobeDocs/uix/src/pages/services/aem-cf-console-admin/code-generation-plugin/index.md

 This guide includes step-by-step instructions for creating a UI (User Interface) extension for AEM (Adobe Experience Manager) Content Fragments Console using an extensibility template.

-## Create a New Project in Adobe Developer Console
+## Create a project in Adobe Developer Console

 Adobe Developer Console gives you access to APIs, SDKs and developer tools to integrate, and extend Adobe products.
 In App Builder, you need access to Adobe I/O Runtime credentials used for deploying your application,